montoyamoraga/TinyTrainable/README.md

 * [Arduino_TensorFlowLite](https://www.arduino.cc/reference/en/libraries/arduino_tensorflowlite/): for machine learning with TensorFlow.
 * [Servo](https://github.com/arduino-libraries/Servo): output with servo motors.

+## Branches

+* main: the source code and examples.
+* gh-pages: documentation generated with Doxygen, also available at [https://montoyamoraga.github.io/TinyTrainable](https://montoyamoraga.github.io/TinyTrainable).

 ## Hardware

-This library runs on the Arduino Nano 33 BLE Sense.
+This library is intended to be used with the microcontroller Arduino Nano 33 BLE Sense.

 ## License